Felixburton7/mdcath_sampling/README.md

 ---

-This corrected README improves the overall structure and readability while preserving all the technical details of the mdCATH dataset stratified sampling protocol.
+This updated README should now render the mermaid diagram without issues on GitHub.